ta-web-mexpt2/lab-mongoose-movies/readme.md

 In order to have everything organized, we will first create a couple of folder and files.
 - **Routes**: In our `routes` folder, let's create separate files for our `celebrities` and `movies`.
 The naming is up to you, but we will use the following: `routes/celebrities-routes.js` and `routes/movies-routes.js`;

-Obviously, naming is the matter of preference so we used very descriptive names for routes and views.
+Obviously, naming is the matter of preference so we used very descriptive names for routes.

 ## Iteration #2: The `celebrity` model